How to measure blood pressure?

-Blood pressure is measured using a sphygmomanometer, or blood pressure monitor.
-It consists of an inflatable cuff that’s wrapped around your arm, roughly level with your heart, and a monitoring device that measures the cuff’s pressure.
+Blood pressure is measured using a sphygmomanometer, or blood pressure machine.
+It consists of an inflatable cuff that’s wrapped around your arm, roughly at level with your heart, and a monitoring device that measures the cuff’s pressure.

 The monitor measures two pressures: systolic, and diastolic.
 Systolic pressure is higher, occurring when your heart beats and pushes blood through the arteries, and diastolic pressure is measured when your heart is resting and filling with blood.
 So, for example, your blood pressure might be 120 over 80.

-Blood pressure monitors may be manual or digital, but home monitors are usually digital and the whole measurement process is automatic apart from placing the cuff around your arm.
+Blood pressure readers may be manual or digital, but home blood pressure monitors are usually digital and the whole measurement process is automatic apart from placing the cuff around your arm.

 The cuff then inflates until it fits tightly around your arm, cutting off your blood flow, and then the valve opens to deflate it.
 As the cuff reaches your systolic pressure, blood begins to flow around your artery.
 This creates a vibration that’s detected by the meter, which records your systolic pressure.
-In a traditional analogue sphygmomanometer, the blood sounds are detected by the doctor using a stethoscope.
+In a traditional analogue sphygmomanometer, named as manual blood pressure monitor, the blood sounds are detected by the doctor using a stethoscope.

 As the cuff continues to deflate, it reaches your diastolic pressure, and the vibration stops.
-The meter senses this, and records the pressure again.
+The meter senses this and records the blood pressure again.

 How to take blood pressure readings?